KastenMonster/pefcl-esx-migrator/README.md

 1. Make sure you have a **clear** pefcl_accounts table with no user entrys

-2. put `refresh` if you put this while the server is online
+2. type `refresh` into the console

 3. put this in the console `start pefcl-esx-migrator`